 Get Your Rights Workshop resources

-Based on our original research, the Get Your Rights toolkit has practical resources to helps professionals have conversations with children and young people about their rights in the NHS Constitution.
+Based on our original research, the Get Your Rights toolkit has practical resources to help professionals have conversations with children and young people about their rights in the NHS Constitution.

 It has been piloted by local Healthwatch organisations across the country, who used it in lots of different ways with diverse groups of children and young people from introducing basic concepts about rights to planning campaign to improve local services.